Tuesday, May 18, 2021

 23 rue de Sevignée; http://www.carnavalet.paris.fr; 3rd arrondissement, Metro: Chemin Vert or Saint Paul (Closed Mondays; Free) - Reopened, after a major renovation

 Visiting this marvelous, funky museum is like walking through a history book of the story of Paris.
 It takes you step-by-step through the city’s development from prehistory, when it was the village of Lutèce, through Roman times, the Renaissance, the French Revolution, the Belle Epoque, and on to today.
 Be sure to start at the beginning, to get the full effect.
 After you’ve traveled through time, relax in the beautiful, courtyard gardens.
-App: "Carnavalet Museum Step by Step" - Walk the streets of Paris to discover the history the museum illuminates right before your eyes.
+App: "Musée Carnavalet" - Discover Paris' history with the aid of the museum App (in 6 languages).

 Magnificent Masterpieces